dirgepye/react-basic-starter/readme.md

 If we are on `/repos`, then React Router will also render the `App` component, because the path to `/repos` is `/` followed by `repos` in our route structure.
 However this time around, `this.props.children` will be set to an instance of the `Repos` component.

+## Getting started
+1. Clone this repo and remove the `.git` directory to only keep the files
+2. Go through the code to make sure you understand what is going on. **Ask your teacher / TAs if something is unclear**.
+3. Run `npm install` to load all the libraries from `package.json`.
+This may be a good time to explore all the libraries that we are installing, read their READMEs and ask questions about them.
+4. To start working on your project, run `gulp` from the command line.
+If you do not have it installed, you may need to run `npm install -g gulp` before.
+5. Make changes to your code, and see how browsersync immediately pushes these changes to your browser!
+6. ...
+7. Profit :)